skilld-labs/zen/README-FIRST.txt

 other themes.

 Don't worry!
-You don't need to learn everything all at once in order to make a drupal theme.
+You don't need to learn everything all at once in order to make a Drupal theme.
 Zen will do the bits you haven't learned and patiently wait for you to discover the documentation and inline comments about them.